The beauty of Italian Alps is well known to the world.

 It's a relatively new ski resort - in the 50's it was still a small Alpine village cut off from the rest of the world for the majority of the year.
 Only after a famous tunnel under the Alps was built Livigno started developing dynamically.

-Livigno town is actually one main street from which fork off many transverse streets.
+Livigno town is actually one main street from which forks off many transverse streets.
 The biggest advantage of Livigno is the closeness of ski slopes - there are many ski-in/ski-out hotels.

 Another great advantage of Livigno is the fact that you can ski down from almost 3000 metres right to the ski resort's centre.